sanjaybasu/primary-care-ai-futures/README.md

-# Strategies and Thresholds to Close the Primary Care Mortality Gap: A Calibrated Causal Simulation
+# Strategies and Thresholds to Close the Primary Care Mortality Gap

-Code and data repository for the *Science* submission: **"Strategies and Thresholds to Close the Primary Care Mortality Gap: A Calibrated Causal Simulation"**

 ## Overview

 This repository contains the analysis code, data processing pipelines, and reproduction scripts for the study.
-We integrated individual-level clinical data (NHANES-NDI), county-level infrastructure data (AHRF, SVI), and rigorous meta-analyses to model the mortality effects of ten Traditional Policy interventions versus emerging Artificial Intelligence technologies.

-**Key Findings:**
-*   **Mortality Gap:** High-vulnerability counties experienced a 2.4 deaths/1,000 person-year mortality divergence associated with a 38% decline in physician supply.
-*   **Effective Strategies:** Medicaid expansion ($$RR=0.90$$) and Community Health Worker programs at 65% scale ($$RR=0.93$$) are required to significantly narrow this gap.
-*   **AI Thresholds:** Current AI documentation tools showed null mortality benefits ($$RR=0.99$$).
-For AI to replicate the health equity impact of Medicaid coverage, it must achieve a **nine-fold increase in efficacy** ($$RR=0.91$$), explicitly translating efficiency into clinical capacity.

 ## Repository Structure